catwomey/catwomey.github.io/about.md

 Hello I'm Chester,

-I'm a software developer with a passion for cool technologies and new ways to improve my workflow.
-This blog will be a record of useful tools, cool languages, and programming challenges I wish to share.

-Any opinions expressed in this blog are solely my own and do not reflect any opinions of my current employer.
-All code snippets I include on this site are free for anyone to use.
+I'm a software developer that loves problem solving, open source, and cutting edge technologies.
+I created this blog to capture things i've learned in hopes that it can help others in the same position.

+I'm always open to feedback so please leave a comment on my posts.

+Happy Coding!